Packet Sniffing is a colloquial term that refers to the art of network traffic analysis.

 - What application on the local network is creating this traffic?

 - If the application is known (say, a web browser) where are people spending most of their time?

 - Which connections take the longest and are bogging down the network?

 Most network devices just use each packet’s metadata to ensure the packet gets where it is going.
 The contents of the packet are unknown to the network device.
 Deep Packet Inspection is different; it means that the actual contents of the packet are inspected in order to learn more about it.
 Critical network information that cannot be gleaned from the metadata can be discovered in this way.
 Tools like those provided by SolarWinds can provide more meaningful data than simply traffic flow.

 Other techniques for managing high volume networks include NetFlow and sFlow.
 Each has its strengths and weaknesses and you can read more about NetFlow and sFlow techniques here.

-SolarWinds Network Performance Monitor gives detailed insights into what causes network slowness and allows you to quickly resolve the root causes using deep packet inspection.
+SolarWinds Network Performance Monitor mode gives detailed insights into what causes network slowness and allows you to quickly resolve the root causes using deep packet inspection.
 By identifying traffic by application, category (business vs. social) and risk level you can eliminate and filter problem traffic and measure application response time.
-With a great user interface, this is an excellent choice for packet sniffing and network analysis.
+With a great user interface, this excellent packet sniffing software is perfect for network analysis.

 The Paessler Packet-Capture-Tool PRTG: All-In-One-Monitoring is a unified infrastructure monitoring tool.
 It helps you manage your network and your servers.
 The network monitoring segment of the utility covers two types of tasks.
 These are a network performance monitor, which examines the statuses of network devices and a network bandwidth analyzer, which covers the flow of traffic over links in the network.